Where is Grand Park located?

 Can I shoot my independent film in the park?

 Commercial film and photo shoots – including student and non-profit organizations – require a permit from Film LA, Inc., the entity authorized by the Los Angeles County Board of Supervisors to process film permits and scheduling with our rentals team.
-To contact our rentals team, click here!
+To contact our rentals team, click here.

-How about my wedding or graduation photos?
+How about my wedding, graduation or other special event photos?

 Where do visitors park?
 Is public transportation convenient to the park?